Hi, I'm Elisabeth.

 You'll find me at the intersection of research and storytelling.
 I've spent 15 years connecting data, ideas, and people; creating and curating engaging content, and helping brands grow.

 By 2010, we had built Equals, an online publishing platform for a diverse community of 200+ contributors, including bestselling authors, journalists, and award-winning bloggers.
 After executing a successful crowdfunding campaign, we released a print anthology, which included essays by talented writers such as Erin Loechner (founder of the critically-lauded Design for Mankind), Erin Boyle (bestselling author), and Nina Sovich (author and Wall Street Journal reporter), as well as an interview with Cheryl Strayed by Randon Billings Noble.
+Equals is now on hiatus, but you never know when it might come back.

 In my former life, I spent nearly a decade conducting research as a graduate student at Stanford and Columbia and as an analyst at SRI International, a think tank in Palo Alto.
 I've built multi-level models with large-scale data sets, traveled the country to conduct in-depth interviews for national qualitative research studies, and analyzed political messaging and policy outcomes at the city, state, and federal levels.
 My work has been published by the Brookings Institution, Teachers College Press, and academic journals, among others.
 Because of my background, I think in terms of answerable questions and view the world through both creative and analytic lenses.